The quintessential augmented reality VR gaming experience isn’t possible in a living room.

 The introduction of virtual reality (VR) tech looked like the beginning of a revolution in the electronic gaming world.

 As gamers of the early ’90s booted up Doom on MS-DOS, many fantasized about putting on a pair of goggles and physically stepping into the immersive sci-fi hellscape that made Doom an instant classic.
 That dream came true in 2016 when the Oculus Rift hit the scene as the first consumer-grade VR rig to truly deliver on the VR promise.
 Since then, the Oculus has been followed by several competitors from some of the tech world’s biggest names.
 Three years later, however, at-home consumer VR remains a niche product.
-While developers can now create incredibly immersive worlds for VR users to step into, traditional gaming consoles remain unfit to power these resource-intensive environments.
+While developers can now create incredibly immersive worlds for VR users to step into, home video game setups remain unfit to facilitate the virtual environment needed to simulate real-world experiences.

 For a truly immersive, social and engaging VR experience, gamers are being forced out of their living rooms.
 Location-based VR gaming arenas combine the immersive experience of VR headsets with the physical space and personal tracking needed to put players onto the augmented field of play.
 These location-based experiences are gaining steam, popping up in cities all over the world as a potential entry point for VR gaming.